UK leader Sunak faces opposition in Parliament for 1st time

 Sunak brought in people from different wings of the Conservative Party for his Cabinet.
 He removed about a dozen members of Truss’ government but kept several senior figures in place, including Foreign Secretary James Cleverly and Defense Secretary Ben Wallace.

-He faces a backlash for reappointing Home Secretary Suella Braverman, who resigned last week after breaching ethics rules by sending a sensitive government email from a private account.
-She used her resignation letter to criticize Truss, hastening the then-prime minister’s demise.
+He faced a backlash for reappointing Home Secretary Suella Braverman, who resigned last week after breaching ethics rules by sending a sensitive government email from a private account.
+She used her resignation letter to criticize Truss, hastening the then-prime minister’s departure.

 A leading light of the Conservatives’ right wing who infuriates liberals, Braverman is tasked with fulfilling a controversial, stalled plan to send some asylum-seekers arriving in Britain on a one-way trip to Rwanda.